Frequently Asked Questions

 The college you plan to attend makes the final determination on the credits they will accept via transfer.
 Be aware that a course in which a grade of less than a “C” is earned may not transfer.
 It is the student’s responsibility to find out if a BC3 course will transfer.

 Call or e-mail the school to which you wish to transfer your credits, and request to speak to a transfer counselor.
-Supply the transfer counselor with the course description (found online at bc3.edu) of each course you’ll be transferring.
+Supply the transfer counselor with the course description of each course you’ll be transferring.
 Contact Erin Cioffi, Assistant Director of High School Programming, at 724-287-8711, ext.
 8254, if you need the course syllabus.

 - Request a BC3 transcript.
-Students are responsible for requesting their BC3 transcript be sent to a different institution.
+Students are responsible for requesting that their BC3 transcript be sent to a different

-- Most textbooks can be sold back to the Bookstore on the main or branch campuses at certain times during the year; identify yourself as a College Within the High School student.
-The Bookstore also has visit the BC3 Bookstore Buyback web page.
+- Most textbooks can be sold back to the bookstore.
+They can be sold to main campus or the branch campuses at certain points of the year.
+Identify yourself as a College Within the High School student.
+The bookstore also has an online buyback program available 24 hours a day, 7 days a week.
+For more information go here.

 In an effort to reduce paper waste, BC3 has gone “green.”
 Paper copies of final grades are no longer mailed to students’ homes.
 Grades will be available on the bc3.edu website via the MyBC3 Portal